The Ultimate Guide to Tiered Commission

 When done right, this brilliant marketing strategy can skyrocket your sales!

-In this article, I’ll discuss what a tiered commission is, its pros and cons, and its benefits.
-I’ll also highlight a few tips to help you implement this structure with ease.
+In this article, we’ll discuss what a tiered commission structure is, its pros and cons, and its benefits.
+We’ll also highlight a few tips to help you easily implement this structure.

-A tiered commission structure is a type of commission structure where sales reps are encouraged to sell more by being offered incrementally higher commission rates for exceeding sales quotas.
+A tiered commission structure is where sales reps are encouraged to sell more by being offered incrementally higher commission rates for exceeding sales quotas.

 These quotas can be based on revenue, profits, number of deals closed, units sold, new customers acquired, etc.